This archive was originally published in 2022

-The top six US-born producers of all-time are Mike Modano, Phil Housley, Jeremy Roenick, Keith Tkachuk, Joe Mullen, and Patrick Kane.
-However, if we gauge based on a point per game basis, it completely changes the dimensions of where Kane would currently land.
+The top six US-born producers of all time are Mike Modano, Phil Housley, Jeremy Roenick, Kane, Keith Tkachuk, and Joe Mullen — in that order.
+However, if we gauge based on a points-per-game basis, it completely changes the dimensions of where Kane would currently land among that same group.

 Ranked by Point Totals